What is zero order reaction?

-Therefore the zero order kinetics are rare in reality, the enzyme catalyst reaction is an example of this type of kinetic reaction with respect to the substrate.
-In catalyzed reactions of chemical science, the transformation takes place on the surface of the catalyst or the walls of the container.
+The zero order reaction kinetics are rare in reality.
+Generally, the chemical reaction carried out by a chemical catalyst is zero order.
+The enzyme catalysis reaction is an example of zero order reaction with respect to the substrate.
+In catalyzed reactions, the transformation takes place on the surface of the catalyst or the walls of the container.
+The most common examples are,

-In kinetics, the rate of a chemical reaction generally expressed in terms of reactant and product atoms in the molecules.
-Therefore, the concentration of reactant decrease and reactant increase.
-When these decrease or increase concentration expressed per unit time, we find the rate laws in chemical kinetics.
+In kinetics, the rate of a chemical reaction is generally expressed in terms of reactant and product.
+Therefore, the concentration of reactant decreases, and the product increase.
+When these decrease or increase concentration expressed per unit time, we find the rate law in chemical kinetics.

 A → Product